crukci-bioinformatics/clarityclient/src/site/markdown/index.md

 The client has kept the `com.genologics.ri` namespace for the model classes because that namespace is still what is used in the XSD files provided by Illumina.

+### Jakarta EE 10

+The EE 10 version of the code is based on Java 17 and Jakarta EE 10.
+This is the code on the "master" branch in GitHub.
+The Java EE 8 version is on the "ee8" branch.
+We are moving all our code to EE 10 so the EE 8 branch may not be maintained beyond API version 2.31.